soliantconsulting/SoliantEntityAudit/README.md

 Titling
 -------

-If an entity has a __toString method that will be used to title an audit entity limited to 256 characters.
+If an entity has a __toString method it will be used to title an audit entity limited to 256 characters and stored in the RevisionEntity.